dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Exponential backoff is an algorithm that uses feedback to multiplicatively decrease the rate of some process, in order to gradually find an acceptable
 5 KB (769 words) - 01:13, 25 March 2019

-Root-finding algorithm
-In mathematics and computing, a root-finding algorithm is an algorithm for finding roots of continuous functions.
-A root of a function f, from the real
-25 KB (3,784 words) - 15:17, 29 March 2019

 Triple DES (redirect from Triple Data Encryption Algorithm) Triple Data Encryption Algorithm (TDEA or Triple DEA), is a symmetric-key block cipher, which applies the DES cipher algorithm three times to each data
 19 KB (2,460 words) - 19:23, 1 March 2019